Andrew-AbiMansour/CoVMME-demo/DOI.md

   **Example**: MolSSI (2020): CoVMME-demo.
 Github.
 Dataset.
 DOI: [10.6084/m9.figshare.12089292](https://doi.org/10.6084/m9.figshare.12089292)

-- [Zenodo](https://zenodo.org): general-purpose open-access repository that provides data storage and DOI generation.
+- [Zenodo](https://zenodo.org): general-purpose open-access repository that provides data storage and DOI generation. **File size limit: 2GB.
+Dataset size limit: No limit**.
 To publish your dataset, please follow the instructions below:
     * Create an [account](https://zenodo.org/signup), confirm your registration (via email), and then login with your credentials.
     * Click on [New upload](https://zenodo.org/deposit/new?c=covid-19) for the "coronavirus disease research community - COVID-19".
     * Drag and drop files to upload to zenodo, and complete the fields by filling the required information.